Chicken Cordon Bleu

 1/4 cup all-purpose flour for sauce 1 teaspoon Kosher salt

-1 teaspoon black pepper, freshly ground 2 teaspoons fresh chopped thyme leaves or dry
+1 teaspoon freshly ground black pepper corns (Tellicherry) 2 teaspoons fresh chopped thyme leaves or dry

 1 teaspoon paprika 1 cup heavy whipping cream